Chiral Modes of Giant Superfluid Vortices: Superfluid Effective Theory

-The equation of motion always admits classical solutions $\phi_\text{cl}=\mu t$.
+The equation of motion always admits classical solutions $\phi_\text{cl}=\mu t$, where $\mu$ is the chemical potential.
 Since $\rho=P'(x)$, the chemical potential $\mu$ controls the number of particles in the trap.
 Note that it is not physically meaningful to allow $P'(X)$ to attain negative values - this restricts the domain of integration in~\eqref{Eofstate} to the domain where $P'(X)$ is positive.
 In general we expect $P'(X)= 0$ for $X=0$ \cite{Nicolis:2023pye}.
-Our equation of motion~\eqref{EOM} has to be then supplemented by appropriate boundary conditions, as in~\cite{Hellerman:2020eff,Cuomo:2021cnb}, to guarantee that particles do not flow through the boundary.
-Therefore, to the leading order in derivatives, we impose